 The most exported apparel products are non-knit women’s suits, knit sweaters, knit T-shirts and non-knit men’s suits.

-China is the largest exporter of apparel in the world, followed by India and
+China is the largest exporter of apparel in the world, followed by India.

-Total trade of footwear and headwear: 139 billion dollars
+Total trade of footwear and headwear: 139 billion dollar

 Over 40 percent of all traded footwear are leather footwear.
 Other products that are traded in large amounts are rubber footwear and textile footwear.